bbanddd/ADDL/docs/install.md

-# Installation
+# Installation Introduction
-The ADDL project are based on Bash, R and Python programming lauanguage.
-The local algorithm and interface develop in Python.
-Plenty of third party tools are involved in this project, the Bash, R and Python work as script language.
+The ADDL project are based on Bash, R and Python programming language.
+The project algorithm and interface develop in Python.
+Plenty of third party tools are involved in this project, the Bash, R and Python also work as script language.
 The project only support Linux.
-And the CentOS7 is our working operation system(OS).
+Our working operation system(OS) is CentOS7.

-The installation of this project is very easy, just source copy.
+The installation of project is very easy, just source copy.
 But the third party tools setting up cost a lot.
 The project pends on two independent types of tool set, the neuroimaging processing tool set and deep learning(DL) tool set.
-Considering the complex dependency of software versions, OS and hardware, this section introduces a full setup process to setup all the required tools based on the CentOS7 minimal installed.
+Considering the dependency of software versions, OS and hardware, this section introduces a full process to setup all the required tools based on the CentOS7 minimal installation.

 ***The 3rd Party Tools Structure***<br>
 * Deep learning tool set
-  * GPU venders provided tools
+  * GPU vender provided tools
     * Driver
     * CUDA
     * cuDNN